jcrossley3/lein-modules/README.md

     4. the group id

   The first non-nil value is returned, otherwise the dependency's version is returned.
+The project map's `:version` is automatically included in the map, so your interdependent modules may use this.
   This allows you to concisely maintain the versions of your child modules' shared dependencies in a single place.
 And like the `:inherited` profile, when multiple `:versions` maps are found among ancestors, the most immediate take precedence.

 * `:dirs` - A vector of strings denoting the relative paths to the project's child modules.
 Normally, they're discovered automatically